-- 1. F-1 Student Seeking Optional Practical Training (OPT) in a Position Directly Related to Major Area of Study - NOTE: If you are an F-1 student filing for initial or extension of OPT, please note that your OPT and your employment authorization will be automatically terminated if you change educational program levels or transfer to another school.
+1. F-1 Student Seeking Optional Practical Training (OPT) in a Position Directly Related to Major Area of Study

+NOTE: If you are an F-1 student filing for initial or extension of OPT, please note that your OPT and your employment authorization will be automatically terminated if you change educational program levels or transfer to another school.
 Working in the United States without authorization may result in your removal from the United States or denial of re-entry.
-Consult your Designated School Official (DSO) for additional details. - A. Pre-Completion OPT--(c)(3)(A).
+Consult your Designated School Official (DSO) for additional details.

+- A. Pre-Completion OPT--(c)(3)(A).
 File Form I-765 up to 90 days before being enrolled for one full academic year, provided that the period of employment will not start before you have completed one full academic year.
-You do not need to complete the one full academic year while you are in F-1 status; if you completed the one-year requirement while in another valid nonimmigrant status and you are now in valid F-1 status, you are eligible to apply for OPT.
+The one full academic year need not necessarily have been completed while you were in F-1 status; if you completed the one-year requirement while in another valid nonimmigrant status and you are now in valid F-1 status, you are eligible to apply for OPT.
 Include evidence of having been lawfully enrolled on a full-time basis for one full academic year at a college, university, conservatory, or seminary approved by the U.S. Immigration and Customs Enforcement (ICE) Student and Exchange Visitor Program (SEVP) for attendance by F-1 foreign students.
 Also, include all previously used Student and Exchange Visitor Information System (SEVIS) numbers and evidence of any previously authorized curricular practical training (CPT) or OPT and academic level at which each was authorized.
 You must include a Certificate of Eligibility of Nonimmigrant (F-1) Student Status (Form I-20) endorsed by the DSO before filing Form I-765. - B. Post-Completion OPT--(c)(3)(B).
 File Form I-765 up to 90 days before, but no later than 60 days after, your program end date.
-Use Part 8.
-Additional Information to provide all previously used SEVIS numbers and evidence of any previously authorized CPT or OPT and the academic level at which it was authorized. - NOTE: Your DSO must enter the recommendation for OPT into your SEVIS record before you file your Form I-765.
-You must file your Form I-765 within 30 days this DSO recommendation.
-If you fail to do so, we will deny your OPT request. - C. 24-Month Extension for STEM Students (Students With a Degree in Science, Technology, Engineering, or Mathematics)--(c)(3)(C).
+Use Part 6.
+Additional Information to provide all previously used SEVIS numbers and evidence of any previously authorized CPT or OPT and the academic level at which it was authorized.

+NOTE: You must file your Form I-765 within 30 days of the date that your DSO enters the recommendation for OPT into your SEVIS record.
+If you fail to do so, we will deny your OPT request.

+C. 24-Month Extension for STEM Students (Students With a Degree in Science, Technology, Engineering, or Mathematics)--(c)(3)(C).
 File Form I-765 up to 90 days before the expiration of your current OPT, if you are requesting a 24-month STEM extension.
 Include evidence the degree that is the basis for the STEM OPT extension is in one of the degree programs currently listed on the STEM Designated Degree Program List.
-Additionally, submit the employer's name as listed in E-Verify, along with the E-Verify Company Identification Number or E-Verify Client Company Identification Number for the employer with whom you are seeking the 24-month STEM OPT extension.
-You must provide this information in Part 3., Items A. C. in Item Number 2., of Form I-765.
-Your DSO must enter the recommendation for a 24-month STEM OPT extension into your SEVIS record before you file your Form I-765.
-You must file your Form I-765 within 60 days of this DSO recommendation.
+Additionally, submit the employer's name as listed in E-Verify, along with the E-Verify Company Identification Number, or a valid E-Verify Client Company Identification Number for the employer with whom you are seeking the 24-month STEM OPT extension.
+You must provide this information in Part 2., Item Numbers 28.a. - 28.c., of Form I-765.
+You must include a copy of the Form I-20 endorsed by the DSO within 60 days before filing Form I-765.